 All of us are working to make the world a better place for everyone, including for generations to come.
 We are constantly finding new ways to take on the enormously important task of being responsible stewards of our environment and our planet, actively contributing to sustainability and devising new ways to make a difference in the fight against climate change.
-And manufacturers are more involved than ever in inspiring and empowering everyone in the communities around us, as we recruit and welcome more people in promising manufacturing careers and cultivate inclusive workplaces where any American can know they belong.
+And manufacturers are more involved than ever in inspiring and empowering everyone in the communities around us, as we recruit and welcome more people into promising manufacturing careers and cultivate inclusive workplaces where any American can know they belong.

-Manufacturing in the U.S. is chiefly about harnessing the spirit of collaboration, imparting and sharing ideas and best practices that make all of us more competitive and more innovative.
 "Competing to Win" is our guide for policy collaboration.
 These are the ideas that can bring us together and advance a mission that is shared by Americans of all backgrounds-strengthening manufacturing in America to create more jobs and open doors of opportunity for all.

 Manufacturers will never lose sight of that mission.
+We invite policymakers to join us.

+Jim Fitterling

-Jim Fitterling Chairman and CEO, Dow Inc. NAM Board Chair
+Chairman and CEO, Dow Inc.

+NAM Board Chair